Mr Jones and Animal Farm

 A similar posthumous distinction and remembrance remain for the world and the Ukrainian government to bestow upon the pioneer Rhea G. Clyman – Polish-Jewish immigrant to Canada, handicapped at six years old, sweat shop worker at age eleven following her father’s death, auto-didact by night classes and intermittent positions, admirer of the Soviet Union during the 1920s – for her political honesty and journalistic courage in giving witness to Holomodor and the development.

-In the film Mr Jones from 2019, about Gareth Jones’ career, Rhea Clyman figures in the background, however, the film, directed by Agnieszka Holland, raises important questions about the conditions of journalism during the 1930s and today; the reception of inconvenient news; what is required for a journalist to be heard; the consequences for the reporter who succeeds in getting their articles published.
+In Mr Jones from 2019, about Gareth Jones’ career, Rhea Clyman figures in the background, however, the film, directed by Agnieszka Holland, raises important questions about the conditions of journalism during the 1930s and today; the reception of inconvenient news; what is required for a journalist to be heard; the consequences for the reporter who succeeds in getting their articles published.

-The film begins with George Orwell and his story Animal Farm, the fable from 1945 about the Russian Revolution and its trajectory towards dictatorship.
+Mr Jones begins with George Orwell and his story Animal Farm, the fable from 1945 about the Russian Revolution and its trajectory towards dictatorship.
 It is reasonable to assume that George Orwell was indeed influenced by Gareth Jones’, Rhea Clyman’s and Malcolm Muggeridge’s revealing of the Soviet regime’s false data – especially since Orwell, in the essay ‘Animal Farm’, says that his knowledge about the Soviet Union does not originate from travels but from books and newspapers.

-Yet, Orwell did not expressively refer to printed sources of inspiration.
+Yet, Orwell did not refer to specific printed sources of inspiration.
 In the case of Gareth Jones perhaps because the two truthtellers had too much in common; both were men loathing euphemisms and endeavouring to write in a lucid style, showing interest in the effects of Stalinism and defying the gaggings of their time including those in their own camp.
 Gareth Jones about uncritical colleagues in his answer to Walter Duranty’s denial of the hunger catastrophe in the Times: ‘[C]ensorship has turned them into masters of euphemism and understatement.
 Hence, they give “famine” the polite name of “food shortage” and “starving to death” is softened down to read as “widespread mortality from diseases due to malnutrition”.’

-As Agnieszka Holland’s film suggests, perhaps Orwell did specifically mention Gareth Jones, though in a literary way.
+As Agnieszka Holland’s film suggests, Orwell perhaps did specifically mention Gareth Jones, though in a literary way.
 Usually, the main character ‘Mr Jones’ in Animal Farm is presumed to signify the tsar Nicholai II, and the snoring ‘Mrs Jones’, Alexandra, the wife of the tsar.
 However the choice of a common name seems peculiar if the aim is to indicate or remind of a monarchist regime.
 A more logical interpretation would be that Mr Jones is also representing the relatively well-off farmers whose farms in the agricultural belt of the Ukraine and Kazakhstan were expropriated by the Stalin regime.

 ‘Mr Jones’ is the patriarch among patriarchs; ‘a hard master‘ who ‘in past years had been a capable farmer, but of late had fallen in evil days’, ‘his men were idle and dishonest’, the farm ‘was neglected and the animals were underfed.’ (p.
 11) A kind of patriarch who, by the way, the mother of Gareth Jones could tell about as a governess to Welsh steel magnate John Hughes in the eastern part of the Ukraine during the late 19th century.
-The patriarch and monarch farmer ‘Mr Jones’ befalls a pitiful fate following the revolt against his defaulted feeding by the workers, the starving animals, at Manor farm.
+The patriarch and monarch farmer ‘Mr Jones’ in Animal Farm befalls a pitiful fate following the revolt against his defaulted feeding by the workers, the starving animals, at Manor farm.
 Ousted from his farm, and after an unsuccessful attempt to take it back, he is lost to alcoholism.
 The farm is surrounded by Mr Jones’ farmer colleagues and their suppressed work animals striving to imitate the animal revolution at Mr Jones’ farm.

 Animal farm quickly became a widely diffused story.
 In the Ukraine, it was released in 1947 with a special foreword about when and where the idea emerged, and why the tale took on the form of the fable: ‘On my return from Spain I thought of exposing the Soviet myth in a story that could be easily understood by almost anyone and which could be easily translated into other languages.
 However, the actual details of the story did not come to me for some time until one day (I was then living in a small village) I saw a little boy, perhaps ten years old, driving a huge cart-horse along a narrow path, whipping it whenever it tried to turn.
 It struck me that if only such animals became aware of their strength we should have no power over them, and that men exploit animals in much the same way as the rich exploit the proletariat. / I proceeded to analyse Marx’s theory from the animals’ point of view.
 To them it was clear that the concept of a class struggle between humans was pure illusion, since whenever it was necessary to exploit animals, all humans united against them: the true struggle is between animals and humans.
 From this point of departure, it was not difficult to elaborate the story.’